FriendSoftwareLabs/presence/README.md

 closely with ( and is a service of ) Friend, allowing anyone logged into Friend to use it, showing up with their Friend name, with no need to set up an account or remember a password.
-A pixel avatar is generated for everyones amusement.
+A pixel avatar is generated for every ones amusement.

 ### Live